bchugg/stat-map/Neyman-Pearson lemma.md

 $$
 where $\Pr_0$/$\Pr_1$ are the distributions under the null/alternative and $p_0/p_1$ are their densities.
 The NP lemma states that this test is UMP.

+Both of the following proofs are simple but require that everything is continuous.
+This is usually how the NP lemma is stated, but it can also be extended to discrete distributions.
+See [[Neyman-Pearson lemma for discrete distributions]].
 ## Proof 1

 Let $\phi$ denote the likelihood ratio test and $\psi$ denote any other level $\alpha$ test.
 Consider the integral